mlswg/mls-architecture/draft-ietf-mls-architecture.md

   and in approximately the order in which they are sent by clients.
-The latter is an approximate guarantee because multiple clients may send messages at the same time and so the DS needs some latitude in enforcing ordering across clients.
+The latter is an approximate guarantee because multiple clients may send messages at the same time and so the Delivery Service needs some latitude in enforcing ordering across clients.

-* Consistent ordering: the DS must ensure that all clients have the same view of message ordering for cryptographically relevant operations.
-This means that the DS MUST enforce global consistency of the ordering of group operation messages.
+* Consistent ordering: the Delivery Service must ensure that all clients have the same view of message ordering for cryptographically relevant operations.
+This means that the Delivery Service MUST enforce global consistency of the ordering of group operation messages.

-Note that the protocol provides three important information within an MLSCiphertext message in order to provide ordering:
+Note that the protocol provides three important pieces of information within an MLSCiphertext message in order to provide ordering:

-* The Group Identifier (GID) to allow to distinguish the group for which the message has been sent;
+* The Group Identifier (GID) to allow for distinguishing the group for which the message has been sent;

-* The Epoch number, which represent the number of changes (version) of the group associated with a specific GID, and allows for lexicographical ordering of two messages from the same group;
+* The Epoch number, which represents the number of changes (version) of the group associated with a specific GID, and allows for lexicographical ordering of messages from different epochs within the same group;

-* The Content Type of the message, which allows the DS to determine the ordering requirement on the message.
+* The Content Type of the message, which allows the Delivery Service to determine the ordering requirement on the message.

 The MLS protocol itself can verify these properties.
-For instance, if the DS reorders messages from a Client or provides different Clients with inconsistent orderings, then Clients can detect this misconduct.
-However, the protocol relies on the ordering, and on the fact that only one honest group operation message is fanned-out to clients per Epoch, to provide Clients with a consistent view of the evolving Group State.
+For instance, if the Delivery Service reorders messages from a client or provides different clients with inconsistent orderings, then clients can detect this misconduct.
+However, the protocol relies on the ordering, and on the fact that only one honest group operation message is fanned-out to clients per Epoch, to provide clients with a consistent view of the evolving Group State.

-Note that some forms of DS misbehavior are still possible and difficult to detect.
-For instance, a DS can simply refuse to relay messages to and from a given client.
+Note that some forms of Delivery Service misbehavior are still possible and difficult to detect.
+For instance, a Delivery Service can simply refuse to relay messages to and from a given client.
 Without some sort of side information, other clients cannot generally distinguish this form of Denial of Service (DoS) attack.